-You will want your vegan pumpkin brownies to cool down completely or else they will fall apart.
+You will want also want your dairy free pumpkin brownies to cool down completely or else they will fall apart.

 Now, I don’t usually mind brownies that fall apart because I hate waiting for them to cool, but this is important to note as I don’t want them to fall apart on you without you knowing!

 After they cool, melt your chocolate in a small saucepan on the stove and drizzle over the pumpkin brownies.

 I like to add in walnuts and a little shake of pumpkin pie spice.